slimeslab/ComProScanner/docs/usage/data-extraction.md

 Flag to indicate if only papers with composition-property data should be saved.
 If True, only saves papers that contain composition data.
 If False, saves all processed papers regardless of whether they contain composition data.

-#### :material-square-medium:`is_data_clean` _(bool)_

-Flag to indicate if the extracted data should be cleaned after processing.
-When True, applies data cleaning strategies to improve data quality.

-#### :material-square-medium:`cleaning_strategy` _(str)_

-The cleaning strategy to use when _is_data_clean_ is True.
-Options are "full" (with periodic element validation) or "basic" (without periodic element validation).

 #### :material-square-medium:`materials_data_identifier_query` _(str)_

-Custom query to identify if materials data is present in the paper.
-Must be designed to expect a 'yes/no' answer.
-If not provided, defaults to a query asking about material chemical composition and the corresponding property value.
+Custom query to identify if materials data is present in the paper. **Must be designed to expect a 'yes/no' answer.** If not provided, defaults to a query asking about material chemical composition and the corresponding property value.

 #### :material-square-medium:`model` _(str)_